ctlab/RECAST/README.md

 * `-m` — memory to use (for example: 1500M, 4G, etc.) (optional, default: 2 Gb)
 * `-p` — available processors (optional, default: all)
 * `-v` — enable debug output (optional)

+## Citation

+If you use RECAST in your research, please cite the following publication:

+Olekhnovich, E. I., Ivanov, A. B., Ulyantsev, V. I., & Ilina, E. N. (2021).
+Separation of Donor and Recipient Microbial Diversity Allows Determination of Taxonomic and Functional Features of Gut Microbiota Restructuring following Fecal Transplantation.
+Msystems, 6(4), e00811-21. [https://doi.org/10.1128/mSystems.00811-21](https://doi.org/10.1128/mSystems.00811-21)